Murkguy/TheMurk/5E Creative Commons/CCv5.1.md

 If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll one d20.
 This is true even if multiple circumstances impose disadvantage and only one grants advantage or vice versa.
 In such a situation, you have neither advantage nor disadvantage.
 When you have advantage or disadvantage and something in the game, such as the halfling’s Lucky trait, lets you reroll the d20, you can reroll only one of the dice.
 You choose which one.
 For example, if a halfling has advantage or disadvantage on an ability check and rolls a 1 and a 13, the halfling could use the Lucky trait to reroll the 1.
 You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
 Inspiration can also give a character advantage.
-The

-System Reference Document 5.1	76

-GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.
+The GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

 Proficiency Bonus